-Our board of directors and our Audit Committee have authorized repurchases of our common stock, and purchases of BGC Holdings limited partnership interests or other equity interests in our subsidiaries and as of December 31, 2008, approximately \$40.3 million was remaining in such authorization.
-These repurchases may include those held by Cantor or our executive officers or other related entities, at the volume weighted average price, to the extent available, of such securities on the date on which such purchase or repurchase is made or, in some cases, at the closing price.
+Our board of directors and our audit committee have authorized repurchases of our common stock, and purchases of BGC Holdings limited partnership interests or other equity interests in our subsidiaries.
+As of March 10, 2010, approximately \$29.5 million was remaining on such authorization.
+These repurchases may include shares or interests held by Cantor or our executive officers or other related entities, at the volume weighted average price, to the extent available, of such securities on the date on which such purchase or repurchase is made or, in some cases, at the closing price.
 We may actively continue to make purchases from time to time.